mtdowling/cron-expression/README.md

 - PHP 5.3+
 - PHPUnit is required to run the unit tests
-- Phing is required to build the phar file
+- Composer is required to run the unit tests